Viki-coding/ADHD-Self-Assessment/README.md

 Thanks to the on-line tutors for their expertise and ability to explain some challenges I encountered.
 Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.

 <h2>CONTENT</h2>
-The content for the quiz is from the [ADD.org] the Attention Deficit Disorder association of America [Link] (https://add.org/wp-content/uploads/2015/03/adhd-questionnaire-ASRS111.pdf)
+The content for the quiz is from the [ADD.org] the Attention Deficit Disorder association of America [Link] (https://add.org/wp-content/uploads/2015/03/adhd-questionnaire-ASRS111.pdf) and myself as my eldest son has ADHD so I unserstand the journey that people have to go through.

 This questionaire is used accross America and Canada and the World Health Organisation.
 [Link] (https://add.org/adhd-questionnaire/)